8 Best Examples of Data Analyst Resume

 • Include a link to your portfolio website, a LinkedIn profile, or a repository on your GitHub to show your work, collaborative, and networking skills.

-A typical resume header for a data analyst can be illustrated below:
+A typical header can be illustrated below:

 John Doe.
 (Senior Data Analyst)